-The members of the Audit & Risk Committee with effect 10 December 2019 are Darran Messem (chairman) and Sandy Shaw.
-Meetings are held not less than four times a year, and are based on the work programme set out in the 2019 Audit Committee Guide published by the QCA.
+The members of the Audit & Risk Committee with effect 10 December 2019 are Darran Messem (Chair) and Sandy Shaw (Senior Independent Director).
+Meetings are held not less than four times a year, and are based on the work programme set out in the Audit Committee Guide published by the QCA.

 Under its Terms of Reference, which can be found here, the Audit & Risk Committee reviews inter alia the Company’s audit planning, risk management systems and processes and effectiveness of internal controls, accounting policies and financial reporting, provides a forum through which the external auditors report, and reviews and monitors their independence and the provision of additional services.
-At least once a year it meets with the external auditors without executive directors present.
+It normally meets at least once a year with the external Auditors without executive directors present.

 Nomination & Governance Committee

-The members of the Nomination & Governance Committee are Philip Holland (Chairman), Sandy Shaw and Darran Messem.
-The committee met once in 2019.
+The members of the Nomination & Governance Committee are Philip Holland (Chairman), Sandy Shaw (Senior Independent Director) and Darran Messem (Non-executive Director).
+The committee met twice during 2020.
 Among its duties it reviews the composition of the Board and its succession planning, the Board evaluation process and the findings from recent evaluations, director performance and recommendations for re-elections at the AGM, and considerations of director independence under the corporate governance code.
 The Terms of Reference can be found here.